 To touch another person with respect to felony sexual battery means you make physical contact with the bare skin of the victim, either

 - through your clothing.16

-But note that for purposes of felony sexual battery, the alleged victim’s bare skin must be involved in the touching…it is not felony sexual battery if the alleged victim’s body only makes contact through his/her clothes.
+It is not felony sexual battery if the alleged victim’s body only makes contact through their clothes.

-Example: Let’s take Chad and Sherrie from our previous example.
-Chad touches Sherrie’s breast through her clothes.
+Example: Chad touches Sherrie’s breast through her clothes.
 Because the touching that occurred was only through Sherrie’s clothes, Chad is not guilty of felony sexual assault.
-He may only be charged with misdemeanor sexual assault…even though Sherrie is institutionalized and mentally incapacitated.

 1.2.
 Intimate part